spiffe/helm-charts-hardened/charts/spire/README.md

 The spire-crds chart has been updated.
 Please ensure you have upgraded spire-crds before upgrading the spire chart.

 The chart now includes support for multiple parallel installs of the spire-controller-manager.
-To facilitate this change, all custom resources now take a className property.
+To facilitate this change, all spire custom resources now take a className property.
 Out of the box the chart now uses and requires it to be set.
-If you have not loaded any yourself, the upgrade process will be transparent.
+If you have not loaded any spire custom resources yourself, the upgrade process will be transparent.

-If you have loaded your own custom resources, set spire-server.controllerManager.watchClassless=true until you can update your custom resources to have the className for the instance specified.
+If you have loaded your own spire custom resources, set spire-server.controllerManager.watchClassless=true until you can update your spire custom resources to have the className for the instance specified.

 ### 0.14.X